 Before we talk specifically about the science of Electro Muscle Stimulation (EMS), let’s lay some groundwork.
-Of course, you can jump ahead to “What is EMS?”.

 The human body is composed of various organ systems, each of which have their own purpose and functions.
 The organ system we will focus on here is the muscular system.
 Your body has three categories of muscles: visceral, cardiac and skeletal.

 - Visceral muscles include the digestive system, bladder and, in females, the uterus.
 These are involuntary muscles, meaning that they more or less work without you thinking about it and cannot be engaged on demand.

 - Cardiac muscles, as the name suggests, are only found in the heart.
 Like visceral muscles, the cardiac muscles are involuntary and operate without you thinking about it.

 - Skeletal muscles are the muscles we see and feel when we flex, and they are the muscles we exercise during physical activity.
 These muscles are attached to the skeleton and come in pairs, one muscle to move the bone in a particular direction, and the other to move it back.
 Skeletal muscles are voluntary, meaning that you have to think about engaging the muscle in order for your nervous system to tell it to activate.
 In fact, these are the only muscles that can be activated by choice (whether through your own signal, or with the help of EMS).

 The human body has more than 650 known skeletal muscles, each made up of muscle fibers, or muscle cells.
 Your body has two types of muscle fibers: slow-twitch and fast-twitch.

 - Slow-twitch muscle fibers are used for longer-distance, endurance activities such as running a marathon.
 These are more energy efficient and hence the “preferred” muscle fiber for the body to use in everyday activities.
 They are also easier to train.